rainlanguage/dotrain/README.md

 this will install the dotrain binary in your path which then can be used to compose .rain files and generate outputs.

 ### Examples
-compiles a .rain file with specified entrypoints
+composes a .rain file with specified entrypoints
 ```bash
 dotrain compose --input path/to/some.rain --entrypoints first --entrypoints second
 ```